robyftp/Tree/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## I boiled a funny bone last night and had a laughing stock